BeelanMX/scrapCFEBot/scrapperFunctions/readme.md

 ** Description **

-This function is for colect some data, in this case, the number of rows in some table, but you can get some text, or information.
+This function is for collect some data, in this case, the number of rows in some table, but you can get some text, or information.
 It uses [getRows](#getRows) to complete the process.

 ** Parameters **